boldbi/bold-bi-docs/docs/faq/how-to-configure-the-bold-bi-with-reverse-proxy-server-the-dmz-in-windows.md

         ![add-the-reverse-proxy-ip](/static/assets/faq/images/add-the-reverse-proxy-ip.png)

-    9. Click next and select the option `Allow the connection.`
+    9. Click next and select the option to `Allow the connection.`

     10. Click next, do not change any option here, and click Next again.